baozzii/tp/docs/DeveloperGuide.md

       Expected: Listed all persons with blood type `O+`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
    3. Test case: Find all persons with blood type `O+` or `AB-` by `bloodtype O+ AB-`.<br>
       Expected: Listed all persons with blood type `O+` or `AB-`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
-   4. Test case: Find all persons with blood type `TYPE` by `bloodtype TYPE`, where `TYPE` is any blood type not present in the addressbook.<br>
-      Expected: No persons listed.
-A message `TYPE does not exist in directory` shown in the status bar.
-   5. Test case: Execute `bloodtype` with no parameters.<br>
-      Expected: Error message `Invalid command format! bloodtype: Finds all persons whose organ contains the specified blood types and displays them as a list with index numbers.
-The blood types entered must be one of A+, A- B+, B- AB+, AB-, O+ or O- only.` shown in the status bar.

 ### Finding all persons by organ